 I used Mailchimp for 11 issues of Creativerly.
 After that, I was forced to switch to another ESP.
 Mailchimp closed my account, without any warning or further information why it was closed.
 After trying to get in contact with their support for a few times (and getting back automated answers only) I was done with Mailchimp, and moved on to Mailerlite.
-Mailerlite is a great tool, I enjoyed using it, it has intuitive features, you can use it freely up to 1000 subscribers, and it is super simple to use.
+Mailerlite is a great tool, I enjoyed using it, it has intuitive features, you can use it for free for up to 1000 subscribers, and it is super simple to use.
 Also, their customer support was top-notch, when I was using Mailerlite, they responded within a few minutes to my questions, which makes it an even better product.

 The drawbacks of Substack